dcorney/dcorney.github.io/_posts/2023-02-22-does-gpt3-hallucinate.md

 You can read more about visual hallucinations caused by sight loss, also known as Charles Bonnet syndrome, from the [RNIB](https://www.rnib.org.uk/your-eyes/eye-conditions-az/charles-bonnet-syndrome/), the [Macular Society](https://www.macularsociety.org/macular-disease/macular-conditions/charles-bonnet-syndrome/) or the [NHS](https://www.nhs.uk/conditions/charles-bonnet-syndrome/).

 But here's a final twist: people have <i>more</i> confidence in filled-in inferred perception than they do in actually perceived stimuli (at least in [laboratory studies](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5433845/)).
-So perhaps we shouldn't be suprised at the confidence GPT-3 has in its own bullshit.
+So perhaps we shouldn't be surprised at the confidence GPT-3 has in its own bullshit.

 <br>